IkedaLab-Daniel/study-notes-vault/NLP/Deeplearning.AI/Course 1/Module-01.md

 [1, 8, 11]
 ```

-So the tweet’s final vector is:
+So the tweet’s final vector is (as a math vector):

 $$
 [1,\ 8,\ 11]